stanleystrawbridge/stanleystrawbridge.github.io/public engagement.md

 <br>

 ### Science Comedy
-Science inspired comedy is a great way to show that scientist are just normal people.
+Science-inspired comedy is a great way to show that scientist are just normal people.
-Or to confirm the publics suspicisions that we are as delightfully odd as they think we are!
+Or to confirm the public's suspicions that we are as delightfully odd as they think we are!
 Stan has performed sets, emceed comedy nights, and trained performers in Cambridge and London.

 <figure>